uhawaii-system-its-ti-iam/uh-grouper-containerization/README.md

 # Grouper
 Utilizes Podman, GitLab and Portainer for containerization and orchestration.

+## Configuring Logrotate for Grouper

+The following files are used to configure the logrorate image build for Grouper:
+ - logrotate/logrotate.conf - instructions
+ - portainer/stack.yml - wiring

 ## Upgrading Grouper
 The following files need to be updated in order for the Grouper version to match the image names.
 When change Grouper versions, reset the DEPLOY_TAG to 0.